(Article last updated: March 19, 2018)

 - Fantasyland - Storybook Treats, Gaston's Tavern

 - Tomorrowland - Cosmic Ray's Starlight Cafe and Cool Ship (until 11)

 Special Sorcerers of the Magic Kingdom card available

 A special Sorcerers of the Magic Kingdom card is available to partygoers.
-In 2016 the card is titled "Goofy’s Festive Fiasco" and, according to Imagineer Jonathan Ackley, “celebrates the glorious holiday chaos created by Goofy as he attempts to decorate for the season!”
+In 2016 the card was titled "Goofy’s Festive Fiasco" and, according to Imagineer Jonathan Ackley, “celebrates the glorious holiday chaos created by Goofy as he attempts to decorate for the season!”